MintyTrebor/BtnCmd/README.md

 Read the [Wiki](https://github.com/MintyTrebor/BtnCmd/wiki) for more info on how to install configure and use.

-In BtnCmd you can create Tabs, with custom buttons in a grid layout of 1 to 4 columns.
-Custom buttons can be added to the tab as required, they will display in the order the buttons were added to the tab.
-The tab will scroll vertically when required.
-You may choose to display a webcam image at the side of a tab for ease of use.
+In BtnCmd you can create Tabs, with custom buttons in a freeform layout.
+You may choose to display a webcam image within the tab ease of use.

-Each button can be configured to trigger one of four types of actions:
+The custom buttons can be configured to trigger one of four types of actions:
 * Send a gcode command to the Duet Board
 * Run a Macro
 * Send a simple HTTP get command